Initiatives to Address Climate Change Issues

 On May 27, 2019, JFE Holdings announced its endorsement for the final report of the Task Force on Climate-related Financial Disclosures (TCFD)*.

-It is important for investors to accurately understand the financial impact of climate-related risks and the opportunities of investee companies when they make financial decisions.
-In this context, the task force recommends disclosures to be made in four core elements of organizational management: governance, strategy, risk management, and metrics and targets.
+Recognizing the importance of investors’ and others’ accurate understanding of how climate-related risks and opportunities may affect the financial condition of investee companies when making financial decisions, the TCFD recommends disclosure of information regarding the four core elements of organizational management: governance, strategy, risk management, and metrics and targets.

-For the TCFD content index, click on the following link.
+For the TCFD content index, please refer to:

 Governance (Management Structure: JFE Group)

-The JFE Group Environmental Committee, chaired by the president of JFE Holdings and operating under the JFE Group Sustainability Council, sets goals for environmental protection, monitors the progress of these initiatives and works to improve the Group’s overall environmental performance.
+As the framework overseeing initiatives to address climate change, the JFE Group has established a cross-sectional JFE Group Environmental Committee under the JFE Group Sustainability Council, chaired by the president of JFE Holdings.
+This committee discusses setting goals for environmental protection, monitors the progress of these initiatives, and works to improve the Group’s overall environmental performance as well as risk assessment and responses.

 • Declaration of endorsement for the final TCFD recommendation report

-• Information disclosure consistent with TCFD recommendations (scenario analysis and other information)
+• Information disclosure consistent with TCFD recommendations (scenario analysis, financial impact, and other information)

 • Formulation of the Seventh Medium-term Business Plan, JFE Group Environmental Vision for 2050